omega8cc/boa/docs/BUILDTESTS.md

 Raw cores (`drupal-*`) go to `core/`; the distributions go to `distro/`.
-The Backdrop, Grav and Textpattern artefacts are `core/` shelf content too: their family targets publish them there and `staticbuild distribute` routes any of their tarballs it finds in the day dir there as well, never to `distro/`, which nothing reads for them.
+The Backdrop, Grav and Textpattern artefacts are `core/` shelf content too: their family targets publish them there and `staticbuild distribute` routes the versioned tarballs it finds in the day dir there as well, never to `distro/`, which nothing reads for them; the Grav and Textpattern compat tarballs and stamps come only from their own actions.

 ## Add them all as platforms in Ægir